ashleychontos/pySYD/README.md

   - "lowerb" : lower frequency limit to use in the background-fitting module (in muHz)
   - "upperb" : upper frequency limit to use in the background-fitting module (in muHz)
   - "seed" : random seed generated when using the Kepler correction option, which is saved for future reproducibility purposes.
 - results/: Directory containing result plots and files for each target.
+Currently, it will create this directory (if it does not already exist) in the current working directory of the user.

 ## Command Line Interface (CLI) Options